Tim Carpenter: 2011 Wisconsin protests

-In 2004, Carpenter unsuccessfully ran for the Democratic nomination for United States House of Representatives in the 4th congressional district, losing the primary election to fellow state senator Gwen Moore.
+In the 2010 election, Republicans won full control of Wisconsin state government, part of a national backlash against the Democratic Party over the slow economic recovery from the Great Recession, and the then-controversial Affordable Care Act.
+Immediately after taking office, Wisconsin governor Scott Walker advanced a bill to strip public employee unions of their collective bargaining power, euphemistically titled the "Budget Repair Bill".
+The announcement sparked mass protests at the Wisconsin State Capitol.

+As Republicans raced to pass the legislation, Democratic state senators decided that their only tool to slow down passage was to deny the Republicans a quorum.
+To avoid being arrested and forced back to the capitol by state police, Carpenter and 13 other Democratic state senators fled to neighboring Illinois.
+The situation received national media attention.
+During the standoff, Governor Walker was tricked by a prank phone call; believing he was talking to billionaire political contributor David Koch, Walker spoke freely about the situation making some embarrassing statements.
+The blogger who perpetrated the prank, Ian Murphy, later said that he was inspired to do so after reading Tim Carpenter's interview with Amanda Terkel of Huffington Post, in which Carpenter explained that Walker was not even attempting to negotiate with the Democrats, and would not take their phone calls.

+The standoff eventually ended when Republicans in the Senate stripped out budgetary items from the bill, enabling them to circumvent budget-related quorum rules.

+The Democrats briefly regained the Senate majority in 2012 due to the 2012 Wisconsin Senate recall elections, and during the remainder of that term, Carpenter served as president pro tempore of the Senate.

-Milwaukee City Treasurer
+Milwaukee City Treasurer race (2012)

 In February 2012, Carpenter was one of two State Senators (the other being fellow Democrat Spencer Coggs) to win a place on the ballot for Milwaukee City Treasurer in the Spring 2012 election, defeating former State Treasurer Dawn Marie Sass and Socialist Rick Kissell in the non-partisan primary.
 Coggs polled 13,559 votes; Carpenter 12,880; Sass 5,089 and Kissell 2,241.
 In the general election, Coggs won 35,096 votes to Carpenter's 34,293.

-Milwaukee Common Council
+Milwaukee Common Council race (2015)

 In 2015, Carpenter ran in a special election for the Milwaukee Common Council on August 18, 2015.
 A primary took place on July 21, 2015.
 Carpenter advanced in the primary along with Mark Borkowski, who ended up winning with 50.7% of the vote.